dh-notes/pandoc-workflow/sample.md

 ...

 # Philosophy
-Authoring, storing, and retrieving documents are *central* to the humanities research workflow.^[This point is clarified here.]
+Authoring, storing, and retrieving are *central* activities.^[Clarified here.]

-And yet, many scholars base their practice on [proprietary tools](http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html) and formats.
+But many scholars work with [proprietary tools](http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html) tools.

 ## Principles

 - **Preference for Plain Text** and human readable formats.
-- **Platform Independence** means share, edit, and write in any environment.
+- **Platform Independence** means share and edit in any environment.

 # Use Cases